salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setSetAnimalsSpecialListRecentDays

-Sets setAnimalsSpecialListRecentDays field with a value of type int.
+Sets setAnimalsSpecialListRecentDays field with a value of type string.

-    $query->setSetAnimalsSpecialListRecentDays(int);
+    $query->setSetAnimalsSpecialListRecentDays(string);

 #### ::setEnableAnimalsSpecialListSpecialNeeds